The Ultimate Guide to Internet Censorship

 Reading time: 25 min

-Table of Content Editor’s Note: We value our relationship with our readers, and we strive to earn your trust through transparency and integrity.
+Editor’s Note: We value our relationship with our readers, and we strive to earn your trust through transparency and integrity.
 We are in the same ownership group as some of the industry-leading products reviewed on this site: ExpressVPN, Cyberghost, Private Internet Access, and Intego.
 However, this does not affect our review process, as we adhere to a strict testing methodology.

 1. An Introduction to Content Monitoring and Internet Censorship

-This has been strongly evidenced by the WikiLeaks scandals, where a considerable amount of information was made available due to the actions of a Whistleblower.
-Without a free media where this information could be disseminated, none of the stories would have come to light and the public would have been none the wiser.
+This has been strongly evidenced by the WikiLeaks scandals, where a considerable amount of information was made available due to the actions of whistleblower Julian Assange.

-On a practical level, there is also considerable evidence that the majority of online activity is now monitored.
-This is not just the case with censorship in China, which has a more overt and obvious policy with regard to internet censorship.
+This is not just the case in countries that censor the internet, such as China, which has a more overt and obvious policy with regard to internet censorship.
 It also happens in the USA and Europe, though on a much more subtle level.

-Google is essentially a massive database full of user queries often linked to a Gmail address (which is itself often linked with a phone number) and corresponding to the user IP address.
-It is no secret that Google, Facebook, and other conglomerates voluntarily give user data to the NSA.
-Google even had, at one time, a special Dropbox server for the NSA.
+Google is essentially a massive database full of user queries often corresponding to a Gmail address (which is itself often linked with a phone number) and linking to the user’s IP address.

-Yahoo and Microsoft were also revealed to have been collaborating with the NSA and giving away data on private citizens.
-How much data actually passes from Google to the NSA is not actually known, however, it is a safe assumption that the NSA has access to all of Google’s data, either directly or indirectly.
+Google had, at one time, a special Dropbox server for the NSA.
+How much data actually passes from Google to the NSA isn’t known.
+However, it’s safe to assume that the NSA has access to all of Google’s data, whether directly or indirectly.

-After all, the NSA was found to have colluded with AT&T to intercept the worlds transfer of communications, violating not just the privacy of US citizens (including Skype calls and messages) but potentially the residents of China, Europe, Russia, and the Middle East.
+After all, the NSA was found to have colluded with AT&T to intercept the worlds transfer of communications, violating not just the privacy of US citizens (including via Skype calls and messages) but potentially the residents of China, Europe, Russia, and the Middle East.

 2. Why is Content Censored?

-Online trends are very profitable as governments and corporations can mine data in order to gain market insights.
-It could become very accurate in the prediction of electoral processes.
-This data can also serve to empower the government to stamp out any activity that it deems contrary to its established narrative.
-Again, this is most prominently evidenced in China, where public dissent is going to be nipped in the bud before it can become a threat to the established hierarchies.
+This may be most prominently evidenced in China, where public dissent is nipped in the bud before it can become a threat to the established hierarchies.
 Tiananmen Square is an example, where university students were massacred because they exercised their right to peaceful protest.

 Without it, we would not be aware of some of the various scandals and atrocities being carried out across the world.
 These atrocities take place not only in third world countries with dictators but in the upper echelons of Western societies including politicians, banks, corporate executives, and elite families.

 Of course, there is also ‘clean’ censorship.
 There is definitely such a thing as being overly democratic.
 For example, journalist Caithlin Johnstone voiced her opinion when she stated that “the world will be a better place when [John McCain] is better off dead”.
-This is taking freedom of speech too far.
-This sort of language (hate speech) is also accounted for in the legislation of most democratic countries.

-ISPs will routinely block content pertaining to child pornography and in some jurisdictions, judges can order that articles that constitute “hate speech” are to be removed from the internet.
+There is certainly a place for censorship of the right kind, and it is necessary.
+For example, ISPs will routinely block content pertaining to child pornography, and in some jurisdictions, judges can order that articles that constitute “hate speech” be removed from the internet.
 In France and Germany, Nazi propaganda is blocked, as well as sites that question the existence of the Holocaust.

 Censorship on the Internet